Our Church: A History

 The congregation has been appreciative of her preaching skill and sense of humor; enthusiasm about pastoral care; great communication skills; experience in counseling, administrative skills as head of staff, and musical skills as a guitarist, pianist, and singer.

 During her first year, Sharon demonstrated her dedication to improving communication through a weekly email message to the congregation, meetings with a newly formed communication team, and leadership in improving outdoor signage and revamping the monthly newsletter and website; and her innovativeness in the fall retreat, Maundy Thursday service, Good Friday prayer stations, service of memory and hope, weekly centering prayer, and a monthly evening service and Bible study.
 Later, she engaged in chats with different groups in the congregation.
-Since early 2014, her sermons have been extracted from the sound system and posted as audio files on the FPC YouTube channel.
+From 2014 to early 2020, her sermons were extracted from the sound system and posted as audio files on the FPC YouTube channel.

 Sharon attracted new members and many regular guests.
 She officiated at weddings and memorial services.
 She participated in all church activities, including Wednesday night dinners, Saturday work days, renovation planning efforts, and a talent show to raise money for the Belize mission trip.
 She skillfully administered the church office, staffed by Adrienne Pyle, office manager; Anna Thomas, director of music; Meg Tonne, parish nurse; Hannah Norris, Karissa Stewart, and Hayley Lynn, three directors of children’s and youth ministries; Jim Allen, organist, and Omer Breeden, custodian.